dimddev/emoov-interview/README.md

     python3 ./book_reader.py

-by default in out book directory are two files that comes with the task it self.
+by default in a book directory are two files that comes with the task it self.

 To generate a book: